Test Your Knowledge Quiz

 Approximately how many people are currently waiting for an organ or tissue transplant in the U.S.?

-C: More than 114,000 people nationwide are currently waiting for an organ or tissue transplant.
+C: Approximately 113,000 people nationwide are currently waiting for an organ or tissue transplant.
 Every ten minutes, another person is added to the list.
 The need is great and you have the power to do something about it, by becoming an organ donor.
 Your single selfless act to be an organ donor gives you the opportunity to save up to eight lives.
 You can also heal many more lives through tissue donation.

 True or False: All major religions support organ donation.